bediger4000/linked_lists/README.md

 Knowing about a "carry bit" isn't going to be as common as it used to be, so the interviewer might need to remind a candidate of such a thing.
+The interviewer should not care about the base of the digits, as a carry will occur no matter what base the candidate uses.

-The candidate can do worse than ask about mismatched list sizes, pathological inputs and so forth.
+The candidate can do worse than ask about mismatched list sizes, pathological inputs and input/output base of the digits.

 ---